Ferrari SF90 Spider Adds Unlimited Headroom To Plug-In Hybrid Stradale

 The only performance stat revealed so far where the Spider falls short of the Stradale’s capabilities is the 0-124 mph (0-200 km/h).
 The SF90 with unlimited headroom does it in seven seconds whereas the coupe takes just 6.7 seconds to get the job done.
 Needless to say, it’s a minor difference that doesn’t really matter at the end of the day, but still interesting to point out.

-As with all other Ferraris, the company’s first plug-in hybrid car with a retractable hardtop comes bundled with a seven-year maintenance plan.
+As with all other Ferraris, the company’s first hybrid with a retractable hardtop comes bundled with a seven-year maintenance plan.

 Source: Ferrari